Black History Month Teacher Resources

 - National Register of Historic Places: Information and photographs of historic properties that were contributions of African American culture.

 - Black History Curriculum: List of Black History Month lesson plans, activities, and curriculum materials for grades 6-8.

 - African American History Lesson Plans: Collection of lessons plans regarding African American history.

 - Slavery and Abolitionism: In-depth information on slavery and abolitionism, as well as a list of related lesson plans.

 - Black History Month – The Power of Nonviolence: Here you will find 3 lesson plans and several podcasts.

-- Martin Luther King, Jr.: Students must construct a timeline and complete a series of questions on Martin Luther King, Jr.
+- Martin Luther King, Jr.: Students learn quotations from and complete a series of questions on Martin Luther King, Jr.

 - 10 Lesser-known Black History Month Sites Across America: An overview of lesser-known but important black history month sites in the US.

 - A View of Black History: Information and video to give students a general overview of Black History.